Dynamics of Inspiraling Dark Energy: Inclusion of matter

-The inclusion of matter allows us, in principle, to study the transition between the epochs of matter domination and dark energy domination.
-However, given that the physical parameter space of our solutions is four-dimensional\footnote{At first sight, the solutions contain seven integration constants $\{\tilde{\kappa}, \omega, \theta_0, C_0^u, C_1^u, C_w, \rho_{m_0}\}$\,.
-Note, though, that $C_w$ can be set to $1$ by a rescaling as discussed in \cite{ADGW}, while another constant can be expressed in terms of the rest via the constraint (\ref{Constr_m}).
-In addition, nothing depends physically on $\theta_0$\,, due to the rotational invariance of the scalar metric and potential.
-Hence, in essence, our solutions are characterized by four independent integration constants.}, it seems that such a study would be rather involved technically and, probably, would require numerical methods.
-So we leave for the future a detailed investigation of this transition in our model.
 Nevertheless, in view of the results of \cite{MT}, we can already argue that our exact solutions should lead to slight lowering of the cosmological $\sigma_8$ parameter, compared to the $\Lambda$CDM model.
 Indeed, our equation-of-state parameter $w_{DE}$ is very close to $-1$\,, as discussed in \cite{ADGW} and Appendix \ref{w_DE} here.
 In addition, our speed of sound is $c_s \approx 0.4$, as shown in Section \ref{BehaviorCs} here.
 Therefore, our model lies on the right-hand side of Figure 7 in \cite{MT}\footnote{That Figure illustrates the general dependence of $\sigma_8$ on the equation-of-state parameter $w_{DE}$ and the speed of sound $c_s$ of dark energy.}, just below the $\Lambda$CDM prediction.

 A note of caution is due to the fact that the considerations of \cite{MT} (see also \cite{HJ}) assume, for simplicity, a constant equation of state parameter, while in our solutions $w_{DE}$ is a function of time.
 However, recall that our solutions reach their asymptotic regime exponentially fast.
 Hence it is reasonable to expect that a detailed numerical computation in our case would give a result (broadly) in agreement with \cite{MT}.
 Thus our model has the potential to resolve the $\sigma_8$ tension.